TestGorilla LogoTestGorilla Logo

 HackerRank is one of the most well-known online pre-employment services on our list.
 Not only do they have technical tests to evaluate candidates’ technical and coding skills, but they also have a host of soft skills tests.

 The big problem is that HackerRank offers only basic anti-cheating measures.
-It has copy/paste disablements and mouse tracking (which DevSkiller does not offer).
-However, it doesn’t have other features that you currently enjoy with DevSkiller, such as IP and candidate logging and webcam snapshots.
+Unlike DevSkiller, it at least has copy/paste disablements and mouse tracking.
+However, it lacks other features that DevSkiller does have, such as IP and candidate logging and webcam snapshots.

 Pros